annacafaro/annacafaro/README.md

 🌱 I’m currently learning data analysis

 💬 Ask me about anything.
-I'm interesting in sharing knowlege and learning from others.
+I'm interested in sharing knowledge and learning from others.

-✨ Work in progress: personal blog.
+✨ Work in progress: a personal blog.

 ---